Line of Credit vs Credit Card: Which One's Best?

 With so many credit options to choose from, how do you know which one matches your needs and your financial future?

 When it comes to everyday spending, credit cards are usually a better option than a line of credit.
 Given the fact that lines of credit begin to accrue interest immediately after a purchase is made, it usually doesn’t make sense to draw on a line of credit when your to-do list includes filling up the car with gas, buying clothes and school supplies for the kids, and doing the grocery shopping (after you treat yourself to lunch, of course).
-With the various incentives offered – especially cash back or points as rewards – credit cards are typically a good option for everyday purchases.
+With the various incentives offered – especially cash back or points as rewards – credit cards can be a good option for everyday purchases.

 On the other hand, when you need to make a larger purchase, or perhaps require money to cover an emergency, a line of credit may prove useful.
 Surprise home repairs?
 Ongoing medical treatments that come out of your pocket?
 Unsure how much these bills will amount to at the end?
 A line of credit may work out as the better play here, since they often carry more favorable interest rates and higher credit limits.
 They also allow you to make withdrawals as the bills come in and the total expenditure comes into clearer focus, plus you pay interest only on what you use.